krislee/ecommerce-backend/notes/stripeAPI.md

 - Logging an accounting entry when a transfer is paid
 - Indicating that an order can be fulfilled (i.e., boxed and shipped)

+# To-Do
+[] Make a webhook for the event ``payment_intent.succeeded``.
+The webhook endpoint will create an order in the database(?) or in Stripe dashboard??? and mark the order status as received.
+Order statuses: received, processing, shipped.
+The webhook endpoint will also capture the funds.
+Update order status on webhooks instead of in the client side because "it is possible for customers to leave the page after payment is complete but before the fulfillment process initiates".

+For any important post-payment actions (such as shipping packages, sending email receipts) we recommend setting up a webhook

+[] Make a webhook for the event ``payment_intent.requires_capture`` for waitlist items.